UN finds 486 million in Asia still hungry, progress stalled

 BANGKOK (AP) — Despite rapid economic growth, the Asia-Pacific region has nearly a half billion people who go hungry as progress stalls in improving food security and basic living conditions, a United Nations report said Friday.

-Even in relatively well-to-do cities like Bangkok and the Malaysian capital Kuala Lumpur, poor families cannot afford enough good food for their children, often with devastating long-term consequences for their health and future productivity, says the report compiled by the U.N.
-Food and Agricultural Organization.
+Even in relatively well-to-do cities like Bangkok and the Malaysian capital Kuala Lumpur, poor families cannot afford enough good food for their children, often with devastating long-term consequences for their health and future productivity, says the report compiled by the Food and Agricultural Organization and three other U.N. agencies.

 In Bangkok, more than a third of children were not receiving an adequate diet as of 2017, the report said.
 In Pakistan only 4 percent of children were getting a "minimally acceptable diet," it said, citing a government survey.